ginoxx/ginoxx.github.io/_posts/2021-07-25-fermat-s-last-theorem.md

 olid: OL19977344M
 isbn: 9781841157917
 title: "Fermat's Last Theorem"
-stitle: "The story of a riddle that counfounded the world's greatest minds for 358 years"
+stitle: "The story of a riddle that confounded the world's greatest minds for 358 years"
 author: Simon Singh
 year: 2011
 people: